- What operating mode should be chosen by the EPOS4 or IDX?

 - Especially in case of multi-axis system or complex machine controls even a "real-time" master (e.g. PLC) might be limited by its processing power splitting up for different tasks.
 Finally this can result in the fact that master just transmits updated data at a bus cycle time slower than 1 ms. Quite often there might be a master's bus cycle time of 2 ms, 4 ms, or worst case up to 10 ms in use then.

-- The EPOS4 can adapt to lower bus cycle times than 1 ms. In case of CSP or CSV mode there is an interpolation processed by the EPOS4 in between the master's cyclic updated target values to provide perfect intermediate set values to the control loops' shorter cycle times.
+- The EPOS4 can adapt to slower bus cycle times than 1 ms. In case of CSP or CSV mode there is an interpolation processed by the EPOS4 in between the master's cyclic updated target values to provide perfect intermediate set values to the control loops' shorter cycle times.
 This interpolation is based on the configured value of the object "Interpolation time period" (0x60C2/01) and relies on a master's precise SYNC timing (= bus cycle time) corresponding to the configured EPOS4's value.

 Finally it depends on an application's demands ...